 Through the CUP Fellows Program, participants complete a one year leadership development experience that prepares them for impactful civic involvement.
 By exposing CUP Fellows to nonprofit and public sector opportunities and an influential network of professionals, the program is designed to equip participants with the skills, information, and resources needed to pursue their civic and career aspirations.

-Through our A Seat at the Table initiative, CUP secures board placements for our talented and highly motivated members so that, individually and collectively, our organization fulfills its mission of enhancing the capacity of organizations, institutions, and agencies to serve our communities better.
+Through our A Seat at the Table, CUP secures board placements for our talented and highly motivated members so that, individually and collectively, our organization fulfills its mission of enhancing the capacity of organizations, institutions, and agencies to serve our communities better.
 We are placing people of color and women on non-profit and public sector boards – a strategy for developing long-term structural change, increasing the diversity of boardrooms, and holding non-profit organizations accountable for creating boards that reflect their stakeholders.
-In addition to securing board matches, our A Seat at the Table initiative offers training to equip members with the knowledge and skills needed to make a difference once they are at decision-making tables.
+In addition to securing board matches, our A Seat at the Table offers training to equip members with the knowledge and skills needed to make a difference once they are at decision-making tables.